 Scope

-A phrase's scope is the part of the sentence that that phrase's semantics apply to.
+A phrase's scope is the region of the sentence in which that phrase's meaning applies.

-For example, the scope of a determiner that introduces a logical quantifier is the smallest clause it's in.
+A determiner introduces a logical quantifier whose scope is the smallest clause it's in.
 This means that the interpretation of the quantification happens in that smallest clause, and not at the level of the entire sentence:

 Shoe jí ꝡä kuq súq sía raı da.